SHOULD YOU WORRY ABOUT CARBON MONOXIDE IN YOUR TENT?

 Camping during the colder winter months means that you will need to keep you and your family warm.
-Most people decide to take a stylish wood-burning stove with them to warm up the tent.
-However, most people do not take Carbon Monoxide (CO) into consideration when planning their camping trip with a fuel stove.
+Most people decide to take a stylish wood burning stove with them to warm up the tent.
+However, most people do not take Carbon Monoxide (CO) into consideration when planing their camping trip with a fuel stove.

-According to NHS England, more than 200 people in the UK are hospitalised due to Carbon Monoxide, and of those around 50 cases result in death.
+According to NHS England more than 200 people in the UK are hospitalised due to Carbon Monoxide, and of those around 50 cases result to death.
 Carbon monoxide is produced when fuels such as gas, oil, coal and wood don’t burn fully.
 It’s vital that you are aware of all the causes, and most importantly, ways to prevent any CO inhalation.

-The symptoms of carbon monoxide poisoning are headaches (which is the most common symptom of mild carbon monoxide poisoning), dizziness, nausea and vomiting.
+The symptoms of carbon monoxide poisoning are headaches (is the most common symptom of mild carbon monoxide poisoning), dizziness, nausea and vomiting.
 Some other common symptoms are tiredness, confusion, stomach pain, shortness of breath and difficulty breathing.

 The symptoms of exposure to low levels of carbon monoxide can be similar to those of food poisoning and flu.
 But unlike flu, Carbon Monoxide poisoning doesn’t cause a high temperature.